intelligentplant/IndustrialAppStore.ClientTools.DotNet/src/IntelligentPlant.IndustrialAppStore.Templates/src/iasmvc/README.md

 The Industrial App Store defines APIs for app billing, and organisation and user information queries (accessed via the `AccountTransactions`, `Organization` and `UserInfo` properties on the `IndustrialAppStoreHttpClient` class respectively).
 These APIs are not available when running in on-premises mode, and attempts to call these APIs will throw errors.
 You must account for these differences yourself.

-You can detect if your app is running in Industrial App Store or on-premises mode using any of the following methods:

-1. Inject the `IndustrialAppStoreAuthenticationOptions` service into your class and get the value of its `UseExternalAuthentication` property.
-The `UseExternalAuthentication` property will be `true` when your app is running in on-premises mode.
-2. Inject the `IndustrialAppStoreHttpClient` service into your class and get the value of its `AllowIasApiOperations` property.
-The `AllowIasApiOperations` property will be `false` when your app is running in on-premises mode.

-> See the [AccountController.cs](./Controllers/AccountController.cs) file in this project for an example of how to perform the check using the first method described above.

 ### API Authentication and Authorization

 When running in Industrial App Store mode, your app will automatically add a bearer token to outgoing requests made on behalf of the calling user, allowing the Industrial App Store to authenticate and authorize the request on a per-user basis.

-When running in on-premises mode, the default network credentials (i.e. [CredentialCache.DefaultNetworkCredentials](https://docs.microsoft.com/en-us/dotnet/api/system.net.credentialcache.defaultnetworkcredentials)) are added to outgoing HTTP requests instead.
+When running in on-premises mode, you must ensure that the HTTP message handler used to construct the `HttpClient` for the `DataCoreHttpClient` service is configured to use an appropriate authentication scheme when making outgoing requests.

-> Note that the differences in API authentication mean that it may not be possible to perform per-user authentication when calling the on-premises Data Core API.
-You should be prepared to apply your own authorization scheme when running in on-premises mode in order to restrict access to the data sources configured in the Data Core API where appropriate.

-### Publish Profile for On-Premises Deployment

-In addition to the [Industrial App Store publish profile](./Properties/PublishProfiles/IndustrialAppStoreAuth.pubxml) described above, the project also contains an [on-premises publish profile](./Properties/PublishProfiles/IISWindowsAuth.pubxml) that can be used to prepare your app for publishing to an on-premises instance of IIS.

-The [IISWindowsAuth.transform](./IISWindowsAuth.transform) file is used to transform the application's [web.config](./web.config) file during an on-premises publish operation.